unoplatform/workshops/tube-player/modules/01-Getting-started/README.md

     new RouteMap("VideoDetails", View: views.FindByViewModel<VideoDetailsModel>()),
     ```

-As explained [in the intro](xref:Workshop.TubePlayer.Overview#tube-player-workshop), the app will consist of two pages, a search page, and a video-player page. *MainPage.cs* and *MainModel.cs* will be used as the search page, whereas *VideoDetailsPage.cs* and *VideoDetailsModel.cs* to display additional video details and the media player.
+The TubePlayer app will consist of two pages, a search page, and a video-player page. *MainPage.cs* and *MainModel.cs* will be used as the search page. *VideoDetailsPage.cs* and *VideoDetailsModel.cs* will be used to display additional video details and play the video using a media player element.

 ## Running the application